Tuesday, 17 December 2024

 Teveth is followed by the Epiphany (1 Shevat) New Year for Trees.

-It seems appropriate at this point to mention even more sources from Orthodox Judsism which are relevant to The Way of the Messianic Hebrews originating among the Chazal of the Shimon ben Shetach Yeshiva following both Talmuds and
+It seems appropriate at this point to mention even more sources from Orthodox Judaism which are relevant to "The Way" of the Messianic Hebrews formalized by the Chazal of the Shimon ben Shetach Yeshiva as described in the Teliya of Yochanan ben Zakkai (c.20-c.100).
+This way is pertly describe in both Talmuds.

 We should also consider the Christology of Aqiba (c.50-c.135) who has never been disregarded for having temporarily mistaken Bar Kokhba for the Sar HaPanim.
-His student Rabbi Simeon bar Yochai who said "There is a perfect man, who is an messenger, this messenger is Metatron, the keeper of Israel; he is a man in the image of the Holy One, blessed be He, who is an emanation from Him; yea, He is HaShem; of him cannot be said, He is created, formed or made; but he is the emanation from G-d.
+His student Rabbi Simeon bar Yochai who said "There is a perfect man, who is a messenger, this messenger is Metatron, the keeper of Israel; he is a man in the image of the Holy One, blessed be He, who is an emanation from Him; yea, He is HaShem; of him cannot be said, He is created, formed or made; but he is the emanation from G-d.
 This agrees with what was written in Jeremiah 23:5-6 of the sprout from David, that though he shall be a perfect man, yet he is ‘the Lord our Righteousness’ " in The Propositions of the Zohar.cap 38, Amsterdam Edition.

-We should also consider the Piyyutim of Eleazer ben Kalir (570 – c.
+Further details are provided in the Piyyutim of Eleazer ben Kalir (570 – c.
 640) which mention Sar HaPanim and the preexistence of our righteous Messiah.

 The Pirqoi ben Baboi (8th–9thC.).